Knuffislayers/Dayz-Trader-Positions/README.md

 Here you have two Trader positions for the Sakhal map.
 For the moment, there ar only the Trader-NPC's.
 No Deco for now.
 Maybe later.

+Installation:
+Download the zip.
+In the .zip are two Folders.
-Just put this file in the Folder \Config\Tader\ and overwrite the existing file.
+In the folder Trader, copy the file "TraderObjects.txt" and paste it \Config\Tader\ on you're Server and overwrite the existing file.

+In the folder "vppmap" are two files.

 Restart you're Server and done.

 Feel free to help and edit the files on Github